kevhou/kevhou.github.io/_posts/2015-01-01-if-logos-switched-colors.markdown

 description: Art experiment to see what popular logos would look like if their colors were swapped.
 Demonstrates the importance of iconography.
 ---

-<p>Art experiment to see what popular logos would look like if their colors were swapped.</p>
+<p>Art experiment to see what popular logos would look like if their colors were swapped.<br>
-<p>Demonstrates the importance of iconography.</p>
+Demonstrates the importance of iconography.</p>

 <img src="/images/ilsc/p17.jpg"/>
 <img src="/images/ilsc/p16.jpg"/>